befabri/ssh-keyword/README.md

 ### Windows

-To install on Windows, download the latest `.exe` file from the GitHub releases and add the directory containing `ssh_keyword.exe` to your environment path to access it from anywhere.
+To install on Windows, download the latest `.exe` file from the GitHub releases and add the directory containing `ssh-keyword.exe` to your environment path to access it from anywhere.

 ### Linux